GarySimons/Gary_Simons/README.md

 ---

-## User story
+## Users

-### User goals:
+### User stories:
-* A website that allows the user to find a developer to employ.
-* Allow the user to see the developer's experience, skills and education.
-* Allow the user to see the developer's work and open their websites.
-* Allow the user to interact with the developer.
+* As a user of the website, I want to navigate easily and find the information I need quickly.
-* Engaging design to be visually appealing and stimulating.
+* As a user of the website, I want an engaging design that is visually appealing and stimulating.
-* Good user experience to keep the user engaged.
+* As a user of the website, I want good user experience to keep the me engaged.
-* interact with website on desktop and mobile devices.
+* As a user of the website, I want to view it on all devices and it still to look good and work perfectly.
+* As a user of the website, I want to be able to contact the site owner.
+* As a user of the website, I want to learn more about the developer as a person.
+* As a potential client or employer, I want to view the technical skills of the developer.
+* As a potential client or employer, I want to view the training and relevant education of the developer.
+* As a potential client or employer, I want to view the work portfolio of the developer to decide if I like their style.
+* As a user of the website, I want to be able to view the developer's social media to feel more engaged with them.
+* As a potential client or employer, I want to be able to view the developer's LinkedIn account.
+* As a potential client or employer, I want to be able to view the developer's GitHub account.
+* As a potential client or employer, I want to be able to download the developer's CV.

-### Website owner goals:
+### Website owner stories:
-* As a shop front for me as a developer.
+* As the website owner, I want the website to be a shop front for me as a developer.
-* Display skills and work to potential employers.
+* As the website owner, I want the website to display skills and work to potential employers.
-* Recieve messages from users which could lead to employment.
+* As the website owner, I want to recieve messages from users which could lead to employment.
-* Recieve messages from users which could lead to collaboration with other developers.
+* As the website owner, I want to recieve messages from users which could lead to collaboration with other developers.
-* Update and add skills via the Admin page linked to my MongoDB database.
+* As the website owner, I want to update and add skills via the admin page linked to my MongoDB database.
-* Update and add projects and work to enhance the opportunities for employment.
+* As the website owner, I want to update and add projects and work to enhance the opportunities for employment.

-### User one: me
-As the **website owner** I am using it to **promote myself** and my work to **potential employers**.
-It is my shop front that refects me as a developer and my personality.
-I can quickly and easily add new skills as I aquire them via the **admin page** to keep it up to date.
-I can also add or modify any projects I do.
-I can sent this as a link to anyone I want to market myself to.

-### User two: recruiter
-The users here are looking to **find a developer to work with or employ**.
-When trying to decide if they want to work with someone, they can find the site and have all the information at their disposal.
-Not only is the site itself a showcase, the links to previous projects and relevant social media and work sites will help to give a wider picture of the person's workstyle and personality.
-The **downloadedable CV** is there too as an option if needed.
-They can get in **contact** for more information or to meet up.

-### User three: developers
-The users here are **other developers** looking to see what other people in their field are doing.
-They want to get ideas, or see who is out there.
-They may be looking to reach out to fellow developers for advice, inspiration or collaboration.
-On this site they can quickly decide if they like what they see, and they are able to get in touch.

----

-## User requirements and expectations

-* Navigate the website using navbar and buttons.
-* Content to be displayed in a visually way.
-* Be able to see developer's experience, skills and education.
-* Be able to see and interact with developer's work.
-* Be able to view responsively on all devices.
-* Be able to engage with developer.

 ---